kobyyoshida/ELK-Server/README.md

 - Run the playbook, and navigate to ELK Server to check that the installation worked as expected.
 - To ensure the ELK Server is running, navigate to the URL that is the public IP Address of the ELK Server
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._